jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

 refactor: make it better
 *********************************************************************************

 I want something that can read dates and times from timestamps.
-I search `python's online documentation`_ for `date and time <https://docs.python.org/3/search.html?q=date+and+time>`_ to see if there is an existing solution and select the datetime_ :ref:`module<ModuleNotFoundError>` from the results.
+I search `Python's online documentation`_ for `date and time <https://docs.python.org/3/search.html?q=date+and+time>`_ to see if there is an existing solution and select the datetime_ :ref:`module<ModuleNotFoundError>` from the results.
 The available types in the :ref:`module<ModuleNotFoundError>` show `datetime.datetime`_ objects

 .. code-block:: python